MONEI/monei-php-sdk/README.md

 // Initialize with your partner API key
 $monei = new Monei\MoneiClient('YOUR_PARTNER_API_KEY');

-// Set a custom User-Agent for your platform (required when using Account ID)
+// Set a custom User-Agent for your platform (required before setting Account ID)
-// Format should be: MONEI/<PARTNER_NAME>/<VERSION>
 $monei->setUserAgent('MONEI/YourPlatform/1.0.0');

 // Set Account ID to act on behalf of a merchant